NUS-CG3207/labs/docs/asst_manuals/Asst_01/Asst_01.md

 # Assignment 1: Familiarisation with Assembly Language and HDL/FPGA

-!!! danger "Work in progress!"
+!!! success "Final"
-    This document is a draft.
-It may change until **31 August 2025**, after which no further significant changes will be made.
-Corrections and clarifications may still be made after this date.
+    This page is now final.
+Updates will be minimal, and will be highlighted.

 !!! info
     Assignment 1 consists of **2** tasks, worth **5** points each, for a total of **10 points**.